laurendunn/pymedtermino/doc/index.rst

 Welcome to PyMedTermino's documentation!
 ========================================
-PyMedTermino (Medical Terminologies for Python) is a Python module for easy access to the main medical terminologies in Python, including SNOMED CT, ICD10, MedDRA, UMLS and VCM icons.
+PyMedTermino (Medical Terminologies for Python) is a Python module for easy access to the main medical terminologies in Python, including SNOMED CT, ICD10, MedDRA, CDF, UMLS and VCM icons.
 PyMedTermino has been designed for "batch" access to terminologies; it is *not* a terminology browser.
 SNOMED CT, ICD10 and UMLS data are not included (because they are not freely redistribuable) but they can be downloaded for free in XML format, for research / academic purpose  (see :doc:`tuto_en` for